-Due to FA Cup action, there are only three Premier League ties being played in the traditional 3pm slot.
+Due to FA Cup action, the Premier League is quiet this Saturday with only three Premier League ties being played in the traditional 3pm slot.
 The biggest highlight is Everton vs West Bromwich Albion as both chase what could be the last Europa League spot.

 Bournemouth vs West Ham United